Debt Consolidation vs. Debt Settlement: Weigh Your Options

 How to consolidate debt

 - Get your finances in order.
 Determine exactly how much debt you have and the repayment terms and interest rates on each amount; also check your credit score.
-To find the best way to consolidate credit card debt, consider these options.
+To find ways to consolidate credit card debt, consider these options.

 - Decide which method works best for your financial situation.
 If you have significant equity in your home, consolidating debt with a home equity loan or HELOC might offer a better interest rate than a balance transfer credit card.
 Or, if you have a small amount of debt you can pay off quickly, a balance transfer card may make more sense.
 If you have excellent credit, a personal loan might be a viable option for a longer repayment term.